 However, the success came through ads focusing on consumers who drank milk and leaving out those who didn’t.
 It’s not always about bringing in new consumers or trying to cater to every market.
 Sometimes, it’s about getting your current audience to appreciate and use your product more often.

-Takeaway: Turn your audience into advocates and use marketing to tell them why they should continue to to enjoy the product or service you are already providing them.
+Takeaway: Turn your audience into advocates and use marketing to tell them why they should continue to enjoy the product or service you are already providing them.

 Old Spice, “The Man Your Man Could Smell Like.”